JohnTigue/tigue.com/content/blog/server_loveless/index.md

 Whiteboarder out Jupyter and port it to Server Loveless.
 This is sufficient to demo a Dockerized component that can run on Lambda or alternatively other AWS compute services (ECS, Fargate, etc.).

+The simpliest way to demonstrate the idea is to [Starting a State Machine Execution in Response to Amazon S3 Events](https://docs.aws.amazon.com/step-functions/latest/dg/tutorial-cloudwatch-events-s3.html),

 One of the techniques available in Whiteboarder is Rolling Ball Background Removal.
 This is the one I have decided to transcribe to Server Loveless.